Understanding WordPress User Roles and Permissions

 Common mistakes and how to avoid them

 1. Overlooking role-based content restrictions: Some content may need to be restricted based on WordPress user roles.
-Use plugins to limit access to sensitive posts or pages.
+Use plugins to limit access to sensitive posts or pages or learn how to allow WordPress users to post content securely.

 2. Not testing role changes before applying: Directly modifying user roles without testing can cause functionality issues.
 Use Bluehost’s staging environment to test changes before applying them live.